SHIXOOM/SHIXOOM/README.md

 ## Hey there 👋 I am Shady, currently a sophomore at Egypt University of Informatics
 I am currently persuing a career in AI/Data Science.
-I have done two research papers so far with one of them accepted.
+I have done two research papers so far where I presented one of them in ICCCN 2024 UK Conference.
 I have also made some fun projects using Deep Learning, Databases, and different languages and programming paradigms for practicing and improving my skills

+🔭 I am currently working on a Customer Retention project @ Attijariwafa Bank, developing a customer churn prediction model alongside a customer segmentation model.
+This project has completed one development cycle so far and thankfully it's taken seriously and will be deployed and used in the bank.
 <!--
 **SHIXOOM/SHIXOOM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.